ChristineFulford/DataCleaningCourseProject/README.md

 The remaining 66 columns are selected readings from the accelerometer.
 Each is averaged.

 Note:
 The instructions were to extract "only the measurements on the mean and standard deviation for each measurement".
 Accordingly I included only columns that ended with mean() or std().
 There are also columns with mean embedded in the name, like "angle(tBodyGyroJerkMean,gravityMean)".
-These are not included b
+These are not included but can be with an easy adjustment to the desiredEntries array in run_Analysis.R.